 LIQUID SCREED TECHNICAL DATA

-Liquid Screed is a cement based self-levelling flood coat for levelling floors and can be used for interior or exterior applications.
-Liquid Screed can receive light foot traffic 24 hours after application and can receive floor coverings after a curing period of 14 days.
+Liquid Screed is a cement based self-levelling flood coat for levelling floors.
+Liquid Screed can receive light foot traffic 24 hours after application and can receive floor coverings after a curing period of 7-14 days.

-The compressive strength of liquid screed at 28 days exceeds most flood toppings and can be used in bonded, unbonded or floating applications.
+The compressive strength of liquid screed at 7 days exceeds most toppings and can be used in bonded, unbonded or floating applications.

 Liquid Screed is designed as a flood coat over concrete slabs, beam & block floors, in-situ concrete floors, precast concrete floors and engineered timber floors.

-Liquid screed is a pre-mixed, self-levelling, Pump applied, fibre reinforced screed, delivered to site in a ready-mix concrete truck and pumped into place using specialized Liquid Screed pumps at a rate of 20m3 p/h.
+Liquid screed is a pre-mixed, self-levelling, Pump applied, fibre reinforced liquid screed, delivered to site in a ready-mix concrete truck and pumped into place using specialized Liquid Screed pumps at a typical rate of 20m3 p/h.

 Strength Grade 24 hrs - 5 MPa Test AS1012.2, AS1012.1 (Sect 6c), AS1012.8.1 (7.6), AS1012.3.5, AS1012.9, AS1012.12.1